canonical/netbox/charm/docs/tutorial/testing-netbox.md

 multipass exec netbox -- juju run netbox/leader create-superuser username=admin email=netbox@example.com
 ```

-The output will output a password.
-You can now login into the NetBox webpage with the user `admin`
+The output of the previous command will output a password.
+You can now log in into the NetBox
-and the previous password.
-You have now full access to NetBox.
+webpage with the user `admin` and the previous password.
+You have now full access to NetBox!.

 Once you are finished, you can delete the netbox VM with the next command:
 ```